 To stop fluidsynth, type "quit" at its ">" prompt.
 We'll need to stop fluidsynth for the next section.

-"audio device is used by another application" - Someone else (like pulseaudio) is using the soundcard.
-See Killing pulseaudio.
+"audio device is used by another application" - Someone else (like pipewire and/or pulseaudio) is using the soundcard.
+See Killing pipewire.

 Instead of having fluidsynth play a MIDI file, we can also have fluidsynth make music from MIDI data that comes from other programs.
 To test this, we'll use the program aplaymidi which is part of the "alsa-utils" package.
 In apt-based distros: